Why choose this course?

 The School has a reputation for innovation in teaching and learning, where nearly all modules are delivered through a combination of traditional face-to-face teaching and backup tutorial's using the University's StudyNet web based facility.
 StudyNet allows students to access electronic teaching and learning resources, and conduct electronic discussion's with staff and other students.
 A heavy emphasis is placed on theory and practice, and the School has a policy of using industrial standard software wherever possible.
 Students will also benefit from use of laboratory facilities and staff expertise at BRE (formerly Building Research Establishment).
 You will also work with other students on an industry proposed design projects.

-In addition to the academic fees, students will be responsible for their costs of travel to BRE and for the costs of the residential field course at level 5.
+In addition to the academic fees, students will be responsible for their costs of travel to BRE.

 Gyan - Week at a glance